-Where the Manager believes that a reliable price cannot be established as at the valuation point, dealing in the fund may be suspended temporarily.
-See the "Suspension of Dealing" section on page 34 below for information regarding the possibility of a temporary suspension of dealing.
+Where the Manager believes that a reliable price cannot be established as at the valuation point, dealing in the relevant fund may be suspended temporarily.
+See the "Suspension of Dealing" section on pages 21 and 22 below for information regarding the possibility of a temporary suspension of dealing.